synapticloop/panl/README.md

 > We _always_ recommend that you use the most recently available release which contains bug fixes and new functionality and is generally backwards compatible.

-## Download the Panl Server Release:
+## Download the Panl Server Release

 1. [https://github.com/synapticloop/panl/releases](https://github.com/synapticloop/panl/releases)
 2. Read the [5-Step Quick Start section](https://github.com/synapticloop/panl/tree/main?tab=readme-ov-file#quick-start---the-5-steps)
 3. Done.

-## Upgrading the Panl Server Release:
+## Upgrading the Panl Server Release

 Panl is designed to be a drop in replacement for your current version.
 Keep note of any breaking release, although backwards compatibility is always high on the list of features.